We’re back from the Russian Far East, and with good news to report!

 Fishing parcels monitored by independent observers in the past year.

 In the MSC-certified Ozernaya sockeye salmon fishery, we participated in the annual MSC audit, where independent third party auditors documented the progress the fishery has made closing 8 of 9 conditions of their certification.
 To close these conditions independent observers gathered information on bycatch and retained species, and shared it with the auditors and stakeholders.
 The fishery clients continued support and finance of anti-poaching activities in the region; they scanned and checked some parts of the river every few days.
 Another year of Independent third party observer programs was planned to continue verifying the fishery is fishing only where permitted, only on permitted days, and without the presence of firearms aboard vessels.
-The fishery is on track to complete the last condition on schedule.

 O2 staff participate in the annual MSC audit, which takes place to verify fishermen, seen in the background, are making progress on committments.